 With the skills shortage in the UK we will all have to work a lot longer (up to 70 and beyond) as we have diddly squat in pensions.
 But yet, not yet halfway through their working lives, a huge proportion of women are going through the hell that is the menopause in the workplace – unsupported.

 Recently I’ve written a Menopause HR Policy, to help all employers and I mean ALL employers deal with this issue.
 Include it in your wellbeing policies, have it as a stand-alone, it’s as important as your maternity policy.
 You can download it below for free.
 So employers start preparing and start by buying fans!

 Download your Free Menopause in the Workplace HR Policy

 Also check out www.megsmenopause.comh

-British stiff upper lips can mean mental health is a topic that’s rarely discussed.
-But with 12.5 million working days lost to stress, anxiety or depression in 2016/2017, spotting the telltale signs of poor employee mental health is business critical.
+Employee mental health is important but with the British stiff upper lips it can mean that mental health is a topic rarely discussed.
+With 12.5 million working days lost to stress, anxiety or depression in 2016/2017, spotting the telltale signs of poor employee mental health is business critical.

 We look at five red flags that show all’s not well with your workforce and we review how you can take the initiative in opening up mental health discussion in your organisation.